ad101-lab/deep-racer/engineeringNotebook/PromoteStraightness.md

 ##### Training

-Rough, but it kinda got ther
+Rough, but it kinda got there

 ##### Evaluation